95rlin/Prediction-Assignment/README.md

 [1] 0.9998301
 ```
 ### Prediction
-Since modFit2 is more accurate, I use this model to predict the classe's in the test set (clean_test_csv).
+Since modFit2 is more accurate, I use this model to predict the test set's classe (clean_test_csv).

 ```
 results <- predict(modFit2, newdata=clean_test_csv)